West Leaze Aqueduct

 Our next stopping off point is the famous Golden Lion Bridge, there is so much to say about this bridge that it would make a story all of its own

-The first Bridge was built out of wood in 1800 to connect two muddy fields and was called Bridge Lane, later Bridge Street, one end of which joined Fleet Way which later became Fleet Street, the second was built by the old town traders in 1863 at a cost of £600 and was very ornate, before this most of the shops were on the Bridge Street side of the canal, which had not only shops in it but also three places of worship and seven pubs
+The first Bridge was built out of wood in 1807 to connect two muddy fields and was called Bridge Lane, later Bridge Street, one end of which joined at Fleet Way which later became Fleet Street, the second was built and maintained by GWR in 1870 at a cost of £600 and was very ornate iron lift bridge, before this most of the shops were on the Bridge Street side of the canal, which had not only shops in it but also three places of worship and seven pubs

-The bridge itself had to be wound up and down by two men one on each pillar, but one of the pillars started to slip into the canal and it had to be closed down again after just nine months for repairs, the third and undoubtedly the most famous was the beautiful pedestrian bridge built it was said so the factory workers could not claim to be late because the bridge was up, this Bridge cost £94 to construct and would you believe it when they pulled it down no one knows what happened to it
+The bridge itself had to be wound up and down by two men one on each pillar, but one of the pillars started to slip into the canal and it had to be closed down again after just nine months for repairs, the third and undoubtedly the most famous was the beautiful pedestrian bridge built [in 1877 on the NE side and another footbridge was added on the opposite side between 1898 and 1904, it was said so the factory workers could not claim to be late because the bridge was up, this first footbridge cost £94 to construct and would you believe it when they pulled it down no one knows what happened to it

 For those who do not know the Golden Lion name came from the public house close by, with a Golden Lion itself was over the top of the entrance to the door, this Pub closed its doors for the last time on March the 15th 1956